bstrebel/pimatic-alert/README.md

   mobile frontend **and** an addition HomeduinoRFSwitch
-- **switches**: a list of additional switch devices that will be automatically turned on when an alert is triggered (and turned off when disabling the alarm system) without the need of additional rules.
+- **switches**: a list of additional switch devices that will be automatically turned on when an alert is triggered (and turned off when disabling the alarm system) without the need of additional rules
 - **required**: sensors marked "required" are checked for a valid state if you try to turn on the alarm system.
 The activation will be rejected if, for example, a contact sensor is open.
 You have to close the